| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 3. the slain lamb of Isa.
 53:7 or John 1:7,29

 ▣ "as if slain" He was dead but now alive.
-The Messiah's resurrection is parodied by the sea beast (cf. Rev. 13:3).
+The Messiah's resurrection is parodied by the sea beast in Rev. 13:3.

 ▣ "which are the seven Spirits of God" See and note at Rev. 4:5.

-5:8 "When He had taken the book, the four living creatures and the twenty-four elders fell down before the Lamb" This shows the worship of the Lamb as well as the worship of God (cf. Rev. 5:13), which is a central theme in Revelation.
+5:8 "When He had taken the book, the four living creatures and the twenty-four elders fell down before the Lamb" This denoted angelic worship of the Lamb as well as the worship of God (cf. Rev. 5:13), which is a central theme in Revelation (cf. 1 Cor.
+15:24-28).

 ▣ "and golden bowls full of incense, which are the prayers of the saints" Angels were the regular bearers of prayers to God in inter-biblical Jewish literature (cf. Tobit 12:15; III Baruch 11).
-The idea of incense representing prayers is used several times in Scripture (cf. Rev. 8:3-4; Ps.
-141:2; Luke 1:10).
+The idea of incense representing prayers or at least the occasion of offering incense was accompanied with prayer (cf. Rev. 5:8; 8:3-4; Ps.
+141:2; Luke 1:9-10).

 ▣ "saints" Although the word "church" does not appear after chapter 3, the concept of "saints" does continue throughout the book and must refer to the people of God.
 The concept of believers as "saints" is common in Revelation (cf. Rev. 8:3-4; 11:18; 13:7,10; 14:12; 16:6; 17:6; 18:20,24; 19:8 and 20:9).